seancdavis/seancdavis-com/www/src/blog/posts/2019-04-18-side-projects-will-make-you-a-better-developer.md

 ---
 title: Side Projects Will Make You a Better Developer
-description: "There is often a substantial difference between a new developer who works on side projects and one who doesn't.
-But how do you make sure you're working on the right side project?"
+description: There is often a substantial difference between a new developer who works on side projects and one who doesn't.
+But how do you make sure you're working on the right side project?
+image: /blog/default/default-orange-03.png
 ---

 It is often trivial to tell the difference between a new developer (with less than three years of experience) who works on dev-based side projects and one who does not.